LaurentDezo/google-homepage/README.md

-This project is to recreate an existing webpage using HTML, CSS and Google Chrome's webtools.
+This project is to recreate the Google homepage using HTML, CSS and Google Chrome's webtools.

 Skills demonstrated are: